Waseth/A-ONE/README.md

 | **Small laptops only** | 992px (lg) → 1199.98px   | `@media (min-width: 992px) and (max-width: 1199.98px)` |
 | **Large phones only** | 576px (sm) → 767.98px    | `@media (min-width: 576px) and (max-width: 767.98px)` |

-- I also noticed that .98 is used and it is because
+- I also noticed that .98 is used and it is to avoid overlapping of pixels when switching from screen to another

----

 ---